Who is Juergen Teller?

 What the photos show

 The origin of this project was a rather deceptively simple idea that instantly struck Teller.
-But the result is striking and, to some extent, funny, as it makes the viewer questions the world of models as well as the fashion industry.
-The images are of girls mostly around the teenage age, presenting themselves to Teller in the hopes of a career breakthrough.
-Sometimes the girls are alone or in groups; sometimes, they are accompanied by their parents.
-The portraits are captured in the varying lights of the changing seasons, but always in front of the Teller’s studio.
+However, the result is striking and, to some extent, funny, as it makes the viewer question the world of models as well as the fashion industry.
+The images are of girls, mostly around the teenage age, presenting themselves to Teller in the hopes of a career breakthrough.
+Sometimes, the girls are alone or in groups; sometimes, they are accompanied by their parents.
+The portraits are captured in the varying lights of the changing seasons but always in front of the Teller’s studio.

 Teller recalls while sitting in the kitchen of his studio in London, perusing the portraits 20 years later: